-The Macchiato Mini Synth is a versatile little 8-bit synthesizer you can build and mod yourself — or get it fully assembled and ready-to-play.
+The Macchiato Mini Synth is a versatile little 8-bit synthesizer you can build and mod yourself.
 It features a built-in 13-note capacitive-touch keyboard with 2-note polyphony, MIDI IN, and eight control knobs for shaping your sound.

 The synth kit can be completed in an evening.
 It’s an easy build, suitable for ages as young as 13 (with supervision).

 - Capacitive Touch Keyboard, 13 keys, 2-note polyphony

 - MIDI IN to control your Macchiato with any MIDI device:

 - Wave Shape Select: Sine, Triangle, Saw, Square